Naticord/naticord/README.md

 Naticord is a 3rd-party Discord client made using C# and Windows Forms.
 This was made with the intention of looking good on all Windows versions from 7 - 11 and reducing the RAM and CPU usage of Discord.

 > [!WARNING]
-> Currently, the code is being rewritten, and some features are unstable or broken.
-We apologize for the inconvenience and appreciate your patience.
+> Currently, the code is being rewritten and some features are unstable or broken.
+We apologize for the inconvenience.
 We promise it'll be worth the wait.
-See the current functionality below
+See the current functionality below.

 > **Note:** Discord may break the client at any time, if that happens, please report it here.